The Daoism (Taoist) tradition

 Daoist Sacred Mountains

 Daoists place great store on mountains.
 Many fine landscape pictures show a lone philosopher gazing from a mountain side musing on the Dao.
 There are many mountains sacred to Daoists (and also to many Buddhists).
-The five sacred mountains are 泰山 Taishan (Dōngyuè) in Shandong; 华山 Huashan (Xīyuè) in Shanxi; 衡山 Southern Hengshan (Nányuè) in Hunan; 恒山 Northern Hengshan Běiyuè) in Shanxi; 嵩山 Songshan Zhōngyuè in Henan.
+The five most sacred mountains are 泰山 Taishan (Dōngyuè) in Shandong; 华山 Huashan (Xīyuè) in Shanxi; 衡山 Southern Hengshan (Nányuè) in Hunan; 恒山 Northern Hengshan Běiyuè) in Shanxi; 嵩山 Songshan Zhōngyuè in Henan.
 The five represent the five compass points (center is included).
 The great founding emperor Qin Shihuangdi visited all five mountains during his brief reign

 In reaction to the coming of Buddhism to China at the end of the Han dynasty, Daoism became more systematic and to counter the Buddhist belief in re-incarnation, the quest for immortality became the goal.
 During the Jin dynasty some Daoists reached high positions in government and formed a group known as the Seven Sages of the Bamboo Grove ➚.
 Emphasis on introspection and self-knowledge gave Daoists the ability to think independently of the main stream; many Daoist philosophers would live as hermits cut off from civilization.
 Over the centuries, rebellions were started by Daoists that went on to overthrow the ruling dynasty; movements such as the Yellow Turbans grew from the rejection of worldly values and brought an end to the Han dynasty.
 During much of Chinese history, particularly when Confucianism was the leading doctrine at the Imperial Court, Daoism was despised by most scholars and treated as pure flummery for the uneducated.
 Because the study of nature and therefore science was associated with Daoism, periods of official rejection led to the neglect of scientific study.
 Daoism was the doctrine for the countryside and nature; Confucianism for the city and people.
 An exiled official sent into the countryside would often turn to Daoism for solace.

 Later on, the Daoist religion became formally acknowledged, the Emperor confirmed a Daoist leader as the official authority of the religion - he was called the 兲师 Tiān shī 'Master of Heaven'.
 This official position lasted from the 4th to the 20th century in south western China.
 It was Daoists who resisted the building of dams; railways and any constructions that affected the environment, disrupting the natural feng shui.
-However the belief was not for the benefit of the environment and wildlife on its own, only so far as the environment would fit human purposes.
+However the belief was not for the benefit of the environment and wildlife itself, only so far as the environment would fit in with human purposes.
 So there is no Daoist objection to destroying nature reserves per se, only if the destruction would adversely affect people.

 In recent years Daoism has had a resurgence.
 Westerners have taken to reading and appreciating the Dao De Jing.
 The Daoist wish to live in harmony with nature has widespread appeal now that environmentalism has become mainstream.
 Many people turn to Feng Shui practitioners to arrange and design their homes and gardens; for example the veteran cricketer Geoffrey Boycott ➚ is a firm believer in Feng shui ➚.